confluentinc/librdkafka/CONTRIBUTING.md

 library's core.

 ### Pull Requests

+NOTE: Pull requests while the library in EA are discouraged, as we are still working on the API and may make breaking changes.

 * Include new test cases (either end-to-end or unit tests) with your change.
 * Follow our style guides.